Vietnam Veterans Against the War: Statue of Liberty occupations

 On December 26, 1971, fifteen VVAW activists barricaded and occupied the Statue of Liberty for two days to bring attention to their cause.
 Simultaneous protests took place at other sites across the country, such as the historic Betsy Ross House in Philadelphia (for 45 minutes) and Travis Air Force Base in California (for 12 hours).
 VVAW members in California also briefly occupied the South Vietnam Government consulate in San Francisco.

-In 1976 VVAW members occupied the Statue of Liberty a second time to bring renewed attention to veteran issues.
+In 1976, VVAW members occupied the Statue of Liberty a second time to bring renewed attention to veteran issues.

+The War Is Over concert and peace rally

+On May 11, 1975, the VVAW staged The War Is Over concert and rally in New York City Central Park's Sheep Meadow.
+The New York Times reported that the concert had 50,000 attendees, which the VVAW described as "peaceniks" (a play on beatniks).

+Performers included Phil Ochs, Joan Baez, Pete Seeger, Tom Paxton, Paul Simon, Patti Smith, Richie Havens, Harry Belafonte and Peter Yarrow.
+Among its most prominent organizers was VVAW co-founder Carl Douglas Rogers.
+American photographer Allan Tannenbaum documented the event, and it was broadcast on WBAI.

+Extremist Influence

 Kansas City meeting

-During a four-day series of meetings in Kansas City, Missouri on November 12–15, 1971, Scott Camil, a radical VVAW southern coordinator, proposed assassinating the most conservative members of United States Congress, and other powerful opponents of the antiwar movement.
-According to interviews with VVAW members, Camil suggested "The Phoenix Project," named after the original Phoenix Program, CIA operations during the Vietnam War to assassinate the Viet Cong.
+During a four-day series of meetings in Kansas City, Missouri, on November 12–15, 1971, Scott Camil, a radical VVAW southern coordinator, proposed assassinating the most conservative members of United States Congress, and other powerful opponents of the antiwar movement.
+According to interviews with VVAW members, Camil suggested "The Phoenix Project", named after the original Phoenix Program, CIA operations during the Vietnam War to assassinate the Viet Cong.
 Camil's Phoenix Project targeted the Southern senatorial leadership who were backing the war, including John Tower, Strom Thurmond, and John Stennis.